mysociety/fixmystreet/running/admin_manual.md

     </p>
     <p>
-      When you add categories for the bodies in your FixMyStreet installation, you should consider adding an "Other" category -- provided, of course, that the body has a general email address for such requests to go to.
+      When you add categories for the bodies in your FixMyStreet installation, you should consider adding an "Other" category &mdash; provided, of course, that the body has a general email address for such requests to go to.
     </p>
     <p>
-      Be careful, though, because if multiple bodies at the same location offer a category called "Other", FixMyStreet -- correctly -- will send such reports to all of them.
+      Be careful, though, because if multiple bodies at the same location offer a category called "Other", FixMyStreet &mdash; correctly &mdash; will send such reports to all of them.
     </p>
     <p>